SpectoLabs/hoverfly/core/examples/delays/README.md

 # Delays

 This is an example of a file to apply delays within Hoverfly.
-This example will add a 2 second delay to responses from all hosts.
+This example will add a 2 second delay to responses to github.com using any HTTP method.
+It will also apply a 2 second delay to any response to a POST request.

 To import this file into Hoverfly, you can run the following command:
 ```